SpikeHD/blog/posts/a-dorion-retrospective/content.md

 Yep.
 I'm a fraud.
 A thief.
 A depraved idea stealer some might say.

-Before working on Dorion, I was a part of [a team developing Genshin Impact Private Server software](https://github.com/grasscutters), a role I had fun with for a game I desperately wish I could get my time back from.
-I wrote a launcher comprised of some of the worst code I'd ever written, they saw it and asked if I wanted to make an new launcher with them, and I then helped write a second launcher using the [Tauri](github.com/tauri-apps/) library comprised of the second-worst code I'd ever written[^4].
+Before working on Dorion, I was a part of [a team developing Genshin Impact private server software](https://github.com/grasscutters), a role I had fun with for a game I desperately wish I could get my time back from.
+I wrote a launcher comprised of some of the worst code I'd ever written, they saw it and asked if I wanted to make an new launcher with them, so I helped write a second launcher using the [Tauri](github.com/tauri-apps/) library comprised of the second-worst code I'd ever written[^4].

 After writing that project and understanding how Tauri worked, someone I was aquainted with mentioned how it might be interesting to make a Discord client using.
 I believe they mentioned it with the intention of doing it themselves (and, to be clear, I don't think they care that I went and did it, it was pretty much a "what if?" scenario),